The Amazing Mind – Critical Role of Nāmagotta (Memories)

 2. Think carefully about the following.
 If X loses all memories, he will not know what to do with a plate of food put in front of him; he will not identify that as a pizza, a sandwich, etc.

-• X will not know how to go home if he is at work when memory loss happens.
-X would not even know what ” home ” means and that he is supposed to go home at a particular time.
+• X will not know how to go home if he is at work when memory loss occurs.
+He would not even know what ” home ” means or that he is supposed to go home at a particular time.

 • If he gets the urge to go to the bathroom, X will not know where the bathroom is.